Ireland in the Eurovision Song Contest 2013: Eurosong 2013

 Eurosong 2013 was the national final format developed by RTÉ in order to select Ireland's entry for the Eurovision Song Contest 2013.
-The competition was broadcast on RTÉ One as well as online via the broadcaster's official website rte.ie and at the official Eurovision Song Contest website eurovision.tv during a special edition of The Late Late Show held on 22 February 2013 and hosted by Ryan Tubridy.
+The competition was held on 22 February 2013 at the Studio 4 of RTÉ in Dublin, hosted by Ryan Tubridy and broadcast on RTÉ One during a special edition of The Late Late Show.
+The show was also broadcast online via RTÉ's official website rte.ie and the official Eurovision Song Contest website eurovision.tv.

 Competing entries

-On 6 November 2012, RTÉ revealed the five mentors responsible for selecting the five finalists for the competition.
-The mentors were: